Yuri Nakamura (singer): History

 While in school she was interested in composing music and classical artists such as Piotr Il'yich Tchaikovsky and Frédéric Chopin inspired her.

-In the winter of 1999 she participated in recording of Eien album by Japanese band Zard as a back vocalist.
+In the winter of 1999, she participated in recording of Eien album by Japanese band Zard as a back vocalist.
 In beginning of autumn, the earlier formation of her band Garnet Crow began during recording of Mai Kuraki's English language single "Baby I Like".

 On November, the pre-recorded version of "Mysterious Eyes" was aired on Japanese TV Yomiuri Telecasting Corporation which was used as opening theme for anime television series Detective Conan.
 In December they released their first mini album First Kaleidscope: Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku under Giza Studio's indies label Tent House.

 In March 2000, her band debuted with the major singles "Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku" and "Mysterious Eyes".

 In December 2001, she participated in the R&B cover album Giza Studio R&B Respect Vol.1: Six Sisters Selection, covering Tell me by Groove Theory.
-Few days later after cover album release, she made her first public appearance in live GIZA studio R&B PARTY at the "Hills Pan Koujou" along with another Giza artists such as Aiuchi Rina, Mai Kuraki, Ami Matsunaga (The Tambourines), Mami Miyoshi (Rumania Montevideo) and Akiko Matsuda (Ramjet Pulley).
+Few days later after cover album release, she made her first public appearance in live GIZA studio R&B PARTY at the Hills Pan Kōjō along with another Giza artists such as Aiuchi Rina, Mai Kuraki, Ami Matsunaga (The Tambourines), Mami Miyoshi (Rumania Montevideo) and Akiko Matsuda (Ramjet Pulley).

 In 2002, she made her first appearance as representative band member in their first live tour First live scope, the DVD footage was released in 2003.
 In summer she appeared in another Giza Studio summer event, "Giza studio Mai-K & Friends Hotrod Beach Party" where she covered The Little Old Lady (from Pasadena) by Jan & Dean.
 Recorded version of this song was released in autumn.